 • Enroll in three-term Proseminar course sequence

-• Attend weekly Malcolm Wiener Inequality & Social Policy Seminar Series
+• Participate in the weekly Malcolm Wiener Inequality & Social Policy Seminar Series

-• Participate in special events and conferences organized by the Inequality program
+• Participate in conferences and special eventsorganized by the Inequality program

 :: Continue on to application materials »